 "What you have done in training, leads to confidence in your play"

 The last thing we discussed were Ama's thoughts on how physical preparation affects your performance on the court.

 “What you have done in training, leads to confidence in your play.
 If I haven’t done fitness training...
 I play completely different to if I have done fitness training... its not about physically how I feel, its mentally.
 So I just know myself straight away.
 I don’t need to worry about that fitness because its sorted and I’m done.
 I’m just worrying about tactics and how I’m interacting with my teams mates.”

 One of the important things to understand, is that your physical condition affects your decision-making.
 If you don’t feel fast enough to get the ball you won’t go for it.
 If you don't feel strong enough to change direction at speed, then your body won't let you.
 Like Ama said, if you are so tired all you can think about is staying on your feet, it will affect your tactical play and how you communicate with your team mates.

-With all of Ama's experience and all we talked about there is loads more that I could have included in this article but perhaps I will save it for a follow up later on.
+With all of Ama's experience there is loads more that I could have included in this article but perhaps I will save it for a follow up later on.
 Massive thanks to Ama for agreeing to do this and we both hope that if you are an aspiring young athlete or work in sport there is something here that you find useful.